SamVines/google-homepage/README.md

-This file was create for the Odin project google homepage assignment.
+This file was created for the Odin project google homepage assignment.
 Sam Vines